Ly0n/awesome-robotic-tooling/README.md

 * [Kimera](https://github.com/MIT-SPARK/Kimera) - is a C++ library for real-time metric-semantic simultaneous localization and mapping, which uses camera images and inertial data to build a semantically annotated 3D mesh of the environment
 * [tagslam](https://github.com/berndpfrommer/tagslam) - is a ROS-based package for Simultaneous Localization and Mapping using AprilTag fiducial markers
 * [LARVIO](https://github.com/PetWorm/LARVIO) - A lightweight, accurate and robust monocular visual inertial odometry based on Multi-State Constraint Kalman Filter.
-* [multicam_calibration](https://github.com/KumarRobotics/multicam_calibration) - extrinsic and intrinsic calbration of cameras
+* [fiducials](https://github.com/UbiquityRobotics/fiducials) - Simultaneous localization and mapping using fiducial markers.

 #### Static Map